bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure_2.md

 layout: tutorial

 summary: >
-    Verified by Visa (VbV), MasterCard SecureCode, and AMEX SafeKey are security features that prompt customers to enter a passcode when they pay by Visa, MasterCard, or AMEX.
-Merchants that want to integrate VbV, SecureCode, or SafeKey must have signed up for the service through their bank merchant account issuer.
+    Visa Secure (formerly Verified by Visa), MasterCard SecureCode, and AMEX SafeKey are security features that prompt customers to enter a passcode when they pay by Visa, MasterCard, or AMEX.
+Merchants that want to integrate Visa Secure, SecureCode, or SafeKey must have signed up for the service through their bank merchant account issuer.
 This service must also be enabled by our support team.